Top Tip – Using Your Own Transport for Business – R03, AF1

 You are entitled to deduct qualifying travelling expenses from taxable pay if they are incurred ‘performing your employee duties’.
 In most cases though, employers reimburse business mileage so that their employee’s expenditure is balanced by the payment received from them.
 Should this not be the case, then you’d need to claim tax relief yourself (just as a self-employed person would).

-As you are probably aware, the revenue has a tax-free approved system of mileage rates which can be paid to employees without any income tax or NI.
+As you are probably aware, the revenue has a tax-free approved system of mileage rates which can be paid to employees without any income tax or NICs.
 Currently the figures are 45p a mile for the first 10,000 business miles in the tax year and 25p for each additional mile over 10,000.
+For NIC purposes there is a flat rate 45p for all business miles.

 My friend gets paid more than these statutory amounts paid to her by her employer so is taxed on the excess usually done through a complicated system of an annual adjustment and then re-adjustment of her tax code.